-We would like to replace a circuit $C_1$ in a processor by another circuit $C_2$ (because, say, $C_2$ results in a lower energy consumption).
+We would like to replace a circuit $C_1$ in a processor by another circuit $C_2$ (because, say, $C_2$ results in a lower energy consumption)

-We want to be sure that $C_2$ is correct, that is, it will behave according to some specification.
+We want to be sure that $C_2$ is correct, that is, it will behave according to some specification

-If we know that $C_1$ is correct, it is sufficient to prove that $C_2$ is functionally equivalent to $C_1$ .
+If we already know that $C_1$ is correct, it is sufficient to prove that $C_2$ is functionally equivalent to $C_1$

-- 1. Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language $\mathcal L$ for expressing intended properties - The language must have a formal semantics, defining the possible interpretations of the sentences of ∠. - The semantics is normally based on notions of truth and satisfiability. - 4.
-Write a specification, that is, intended properties of the system in this language. - 5.
-Prove formally that the system model satisfies the specification.
+Consider the system as a mathematical object by building a formal model of the system

+- 2. Find a formal language $\mathcal L$ for expressing intended properties - 3.
+The language must have a formal semantics, defining the possible interpretations of the sentences of $\mathcal L$ - The semantics is normally based on notions of truth and satisfiability - 4.
+Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification

-- Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language $\mathcal{L}$ for expressing intended properties. - The language must have a formal semantics, defining the possible interpretations of the sentences of ∠. - The semantics is normally based on notions of truth and satisfiability. - 4.
-Write a specification, that is, intended properties of the system in this language. - 5.
-Prove formally that the system model satisfies the specification.
+- 1. Consider the system as a mathematical object by building a formal model of the system - 2.
+Find a formal language $\mathcal{L}$ for expressing intended properties - 3.
+The language must have a formal semantics, defining the possible interpretations of the sentences of ${\cal L}$ - The semantics is normally based on notions of truth and satisfiability - 4.
+Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification

-- Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language $\mathcal L$ for expressing intended properties. - 3.
-The language must have a formal semantics, defining the possible interpretations of the sentences of $\mathcal{L}$ . - The semantics is normally based on notions of truth and satisfiability. - 4.
-Write a specification, that is, intended properties of the system in this language. - Prove formally that the system model satisfies the specification
+- 1. Consider the system as a mathematical object by building a formal model of the system - 2.
+Find a formal language $\mathcal{L}$ for expressing intended properties - 3.
+The language must have a formal semantics, defining the possible interpretations of the sentences of $\mathcal{L}$ - The semantics is normally based on notions of truth and satisfiability - 4.
+Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification

-- Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language ${\mathcal L}$ for expressing intended properties - The language must have a formal semantics, defining the possible interpretations of the sentences of L. - The semantics is normally based on notions of truth and satisfiability - 4.
-Write a specification, that is, intended properties of the system in this language. - Prove formally that the system model satisfies the specification
+- 1. Consider the system as a mathematical object by building a formal model of the system - 2.
+Find a formal language $\mathcal L$ for expressing intended properties - 3.
+The language must have a formal semantics, defining the possible interpretations of the sentences of $\mathcal{L}$ - The semantics is normally based on notions of truth and satisfiability - 4.
+Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification

-- Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language $\mathcal{L}$ for expressing intended properties. - The language must have a formal semantics, defining the possible interpretations of the sentences of ∠. - The semantics is normally based on notions of truth and satisfiability - 4.
-Write a specification, that is, intended properties of the system in this language. - 5.
-Prove formally that the system model satisfies the specification.
+- 1. Consider the system as a mathematical object by building a formal model of the system - 2.
+Find a formal language $\mathcal{L}$ for expressing intended properties - 3.
+The language must have a formal semantics, defining the possible interpretations of the sentences of $\mathcal{L}$ - The semantics is normally based on notions of truth and satisfiability - 4.
+Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification

-- Consider the system as a mathematical object by building a formal model of the system. - 2.
-Find a formal language ${\mathcal L}$ for expressing intended properties - 3.
-The lan possible All of this can be done with the proper logic - 4.
-Write a specification, that is, intended properties of the system in this language. - Prove formally that the system model satisfies the specification
+- 1. Consider the system as a mathematical object by building a formal model of the system - 2.
+Find a formal language $\mathcal L$ for expressing intended properties a class of sentences described by a formal grammar

+- 4. Write a specification, that is, intended properties of the system in this language - 5.
+Prove formally that the system model satisfies the specification